 - Preheat oven to 400 degrees F. Coat a 12-cup muffin pan with nonstick cooking spray.

 - Add the bran cereal and buttermilk to a large mixing bowl and stir until the cereal is well coated with milk.
 Let it rest for several minutes until the cereal softens.

-- Meanwhile, in a separate medium mixing bowl, combine the flour, sugar, baking powder and salt.
+- Meanwhile, in a separate medium mixing bowl, combine the flour, sugar, baking powder, baking soda and salt.
 Set aside.

 - Add the egg, oil, molasses, and vanilla to the softened bran cereal.
 Beat for 2 to 3 minutes with an electric mixer to combine and break up the bran cereal a bit.
 Add the flour mixture all at once and stir with a wooden spoon or spatula just until moistened.
 Add the raisins and stir to incorporate them throughout the batter.

 - Divide the batter evenly between the prepared muffin cups.

 - Bake for 18 to 20 minutes or until golden brown.
 Cool in the muffin pan for 5 to 10 minutes before removing.
 Delicious served warm.